 Daniella will spend the upcoming year representing Easter Seals Ontario with her fellow Ambassador, speaking at events and creating awareness of issues facing kids with physical disabilities, the importance of accessibility and the programs and service provided by Easter Seals.

-Dante Wellington is a funny, adventurous and inquisitive 16-year-old who wants to bring attention to the importance of accessibility.
-In his new role as the 2020 Provincial Easter Seals Ambassador, Dante has set an admirable goal of achieving a record fundraising year while also spreading the message that kids with physical disabilities are the same as other kids and want to do the same things.
+Dante Wellington is a funny, adventurous and inquisitive 17-year-old who wants to bring attention to the importance of accessibility.
+In his role as the 2020/2021 Provincial Easter Seals Ambassador, Dante has set an admirable goal of achieving a record fundraising year while also spreading the message that kids with physical disabilities are the same as other kids and want to do the same things.
 It is in part because of his outgoing personality and ambition that Dante has been selected, along with his female counterpart, to represent all children and youth who live with a physical disability in Ontario.

 With his sight set on a career as a Quantum Physicist, it’s not surprising that Science is Dante’s favourite subject in school.
 This grade 10 student is an avid chess player and enjoys reading science fiction books, playing video games and making music on the computer.
 He is also an active sailor and is working toward obtaining his sailing license through CANsail.